aishe-ai/airbyte/docs/operator-guides/using-kestra-plugin.md

 curl -o docker-compose.yml https://raw.githubusercontent.com/kestra-io/kestra/develop/docker-compose.yml
 ```

-Then, run `docker compose up -d` and [navigate to the UI](http://localhost:8080/).
+Then, run `docker-compose up -d` and [navigate to the UI](http://localhost:8080/).
 You can start [building your first flows](https://kestra.io/docs/getting-started) using the integrated code editor in the UI.

 ![airbyte_kestra_CLI](../.gitbook/assets/airbyte_kestra_1.gif)